Purdue-CS193/homework-0-nitin-nallagatla/index.md

 ## Welcome to GitHub Pages

+# Nitin Nallagatla's First CS193 Homework

+My favorite things about CS 193:
+- The homework.
+Ironically, the homework for this class is one of the most interesting variations on the concept I have seen.
+- The practicality.
+GIT is always something I have struggled with and something I really should know more about, so I'm hoping this class address that need.
+- The instructors.
+The instructors for this class (Elijah Colwill and Eddie Kim) seem both like personable and intelligent teachers that will make this semester most interesting.
+Looking forward to working with you!

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.